bbauska/W3Cx-5of5/README.md

 29. }
 </pre>

-Notice that we\'ve used this followed by the \'.\' operator every time we\'ve had to access the current value of an object\'s property (**lines 9, 10, 20, 22 and 24**).
+Notice that we&apos;ve used this followed by the &apos;.&apos; operator every time we&apos;ve had to access the current value of an object&apos;s property (**lines 9, 10, 20, 22 and 24**).

-We passed the canvas\' graphic context as a parameter to the draw method (it\'s always good not to create dependencies when making objects).
+We passed the canvas&apos; graphic context as a parameter to the draw method (it&apos;s always good not to create dependencies when making objects).
 Passing the context as a parameter avoids using it as a global variable.
-If in another project we\'ve got a context named
-\"context\" instead of \"ctx\", then we will just change the parameter when we call player.draw, otherwise we would have had to rename all occurrences of ctx in the code).
+If in another project we&apos;ve got a context named &quot;context&quot; instead of &quot;ctx&quot;, then we will just change the parameter when we call player.draw, otherwise we would have had to rename all occurrences of ctx in the code).

 Same with the mouse coordinates we passed to the move method.

-<h4>Let\'s see the Dark Vador example with the use of this in a method</h4>
+<h4>Let&apos;s see the Dark Vador example with the use of this in a method</h4>

 ![](./images/image464.png){width="5.0in"
 height="1.6063035870516185in"}